 \paragraph*{SN discovery}

-We include in our sample SNe discovered in two ways.
-(1) SNe discovered by the untargeted, wide-field transient surveys, including the (Intermediate) Palomar Transient Factory (PTF; \citealp{Law2009ptf,Cao2016iptf}), ZTF \citep{Bellm_2019}, ASAS-SN \citep{asassnKochanek_2017}, Pan-STARRS \citep{chambers2019panstarrs1surveys}, the Australia Telescope Large Area Survey (ATLAS; \citealp{Mao2012ALTAS}), the Mobile Astronomical Systems of the Telescope-Robots (MASTER; \citealp{Lipunov2003MASTER}), Gaia \citep{Altavilla2012gaia}, the Catalina Sky Survey (CSS; \citealp{Christensen2014CSS}), the Sloan Digital Sky Survey (SDSS; \citealp{Frieman2008SDSS}) and La Silla-QUEST Variability Survey (LSQ; \citealp{Hadjiyska2012LSQ}).
-(2) SNe discovered by quasi-untargeted searches that observe a large number of, almost randomly selected, galaxies.
-We deem the Lick Observatory Supernova Search (LOSS; \citealp{Filippenko_Li_Treffers_Modjaz_2001}), the Lick Observatory and Tenagra Supernova Searches (LOTOSS), and the CHilean Automatic Supernova sEarch (CHASE; \citealp{Pignata2009CHASE}) as quasi-untargeted SN searches (consistent with \citealp{Sanders2012}).
-We include SNe discovered in the latter way in order to increase the sample size.
-311 SNe are left after this selection.
+As mentioned in the Introduction, it is very important to avoid the bias by targeted SN searches.
+Therefore, we include in our sample only SNe discovered by the untargeted, wide-field transient surveys.
+Such surveys include the (Intermediate) Palomar Transient Factory (PTF; \citealp{Law2009ptf,Cao2016iptf}), ZTF \citep{Bellm_2019}, ASAS-SN \citep{asassnKochanek_2017}, Pan-STARRS \citep{chambers2019panstarrs1surveys}, the Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealp{Jedicke2012ALTAS}) , the Mobile Astronomical Systems of the Telescope-Robots (MASTER; \citealp{Lipunov2003MASTER}), Gaia \citep{Altavilla2012gaia}, the Catalina Sky Survey (CSS; \citealp{Christensen2014CSS}), the Sloan Digital Sky Survey (SDSS; \citealp{Frieman2008SDSS}) and La Silla-QUEST Variability Survey (LSQ; \citealp{Hadjiyska2012LSQ}).
+In addition, we require the redshift to be z $<$ 0.05, within which the giant HII regions of hundreds parsecs can be spatially resolved.
+We cross-match these SNe, queried from the TNS and OSC, with the ESO Data Archive\footnote{\url{https://archive.eso.org/scienceportal/home}}, getting 260 SNe with MUSE data.